simonerigoni/my_life_calendar/README.md

 ## Introduction

-When I have first seen the [my life calendar]( https://www.ekn.io/calendar/) I was impressed by it.
+When I have first saw the [my life calendar]( https://www.ekn.io/calendar/) I was impressed by it.
 It made me think about how the time just flow without we noticing it.
-It is a great idea to visualize it so I have decide to make my own version of the life calendar.
+It is a great idea to visualize it so I have decided to make my own version of the life calendar.

 ## Software and Libraries